Medicare Programs

 Frequently Asked Questions

-Common questions about CCM eligibility, billing, and implementation.
+Common questions about CCM eligibility, billing, compliance, and how it compares to other Medicare care management programs.

 Yes, CCM and RPM can be billed concurrently for the same patient in the same calendar month.
 The key requirement is that time spent on each service must be tracked separately — you cannot count the same clinical minutes toward both CCM and RPM time thresholds.
 For example, 20 minutes of care plan coordination counts toward CCM, while 20 minutes of reviewing RPM device data and communicating with the patient counts toward RPM.